Stranded by COVID, Indians travel to US via third countries | DW | 02.08.2021

 "I had booked flights to Mexico, but I changed my mind after Qatar reopened its borders to Indians in mid-July.
 COVID cases are steadily increasing in Mexico and I was scared of being stuck in Mexico in case the US government banned travel from there," she said.

 Krishna Vijayvargiy came to India in May after his father died from COVID.
-Vijayvargiy faced a challenge as his H1B visa was on the verge of expiring when he landed in India.
-He joined several groups on Facebook and WhatsApp that were created for US work visa holders stuck in India.
+Vijayvargiy faced a challenge, as his H1B visa was on the verge of expiring when he landed in the country.
+He has joined several groups on Facebook and WhatsApp that were created for US work visa holders stuck in India.

-"I was following the US embassy's Twitter page that kept me updated on the latest visa appointments that were opening up at the US consulate.
-Thankfully, I was able to secure an appointment for July 9, but it took me almost a month to get a letter from my employer that would help me secure an NIE," he said.
+"I was following the US Embassy's Twitter page that kept me updated on the latest visa appointments that were opening up at the US Consulate.
+Thankfully, I was able to secure an appointment for July 9, but it took me almost a month to get a letter from my employer that would help me secure an NIE," Vijayvargiy said.

 "This journey was extremely stressful and filled with uncertainty at every corner.
-I've had to reconsider my immediate and entire future every week during the past few months," Vijayvargiy added.
+I've had to reconsider my immediate and entire future every week during the past few months," he added.

 "I've realized that the challenge is not in the travel restrictions, but in the unavailability of appointment slots and limited official documentation on the NIE exemption process.
 I appreciate the need for travel restrictions, but there should be post-travel quarantine measures in place for people like me who are vaccinated instead of completely limiting entry," Vijayvargiy said.